back to the MAIN INDEX

 In this world, God created everything properly:

-Everything he created is good and well-done.
+everything he created is good and well-done.

-Winter is good, firewood even more;1
+Winter is good, firewood even better; 1

 Good is the holy faith and who teaches it,

-Better is he who takes it with a grain of salt;
+better is he who takes it with a grain of salt;

-Chastity is good, the cunt is better,
+chastity is good, the cunt is better,

-The arse is good, the prick is excellent.
+the arse is good, the prick is excellent.

 Only in one thing I find a weak point,

-That is, thinking of it a bit ,
+that is, thinking of it a bit,

-He could have created water red, and wine white.
+he could have created water red, and wine white.

 In this way no damned inn-keeper

-Would stand at the bar with a brazen face,
+could stand at the bar with a brazen face,

-Selling us wine with half water in it.
+and sell us wine with half water in it.

 Rome, December 21st 1832